awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ## DynamoDB Encryption at Rest<a name="limits-dynamodb-encryption"></a>

-You can switch from an AWS owned customer master key \(CMK\) to an AWS managed CMK up to four times, anytime per 24\-hour window, on a per table basis, starting from when the table was created\.
+You can switch between an AWS owned customer master key \(CMK\), an AWS managed CMK, and a customer managed CMK up to four times, anytime per 24\-hour window, on a per table basis, starting from when the table was created\.
 If there was no change in the past six hours, an additional change is allowed\.
-This effectively brings the maximum number of changes in a day to eight times \(four changes in the first six hours, and one change for each of the subsequent six hour windows in a day\)\.
+This effectively brings the maximum number of changes in a day to eight \(four changes in the first six hours, and one change for each of the subsequent six hour windows in a day\)\.

-You can switch encryption keys to use an AWS owned CMK as often as necessary\.
+You can switch encryption keys to use an AWS owned CMK as often as necessary, even if the above quota has been exhausted\.

 These are the quotas unless you request a higher amount\.
 To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.